 Since then, the company has ensured it stays ahead of new trends in food shopping and eating, including the emergence of the new ‘dinner in a box’ companies like HelloFresh andGousto, both of which are now customers.
 It also expects Amazon to be a top 10 customer before too long, having supplied them since their entry to UK grocery in 2010.
 “All these players are disrupting the way the market works, using technology to offer people something different, that fits into their lifestyle.
 And in terms of product, they’re a perfect fit for us.
 It’s also a great way for us to diversify our revenue stream, and tap into a rapidly-growing part of the market.”

 Rob joined the business in 2001 and has been MD for the last six years, though his father is still actively involved.
 “It’s a challenge all family firms go through, as the business transfers from one generation to the next.
 We do have different management styles, but we both believe passionately in this company, and we both share the same values, the same values that inform the whole business.
 The most important of those is integrity, which is about how we do business, how we behave, how we work with customers, and how we treat our colleagues.
 It’s also the thing that a few years ago led us to commit to giving 10% of profits to charity.
 We call it: Winning the right way.”

-About the piece - this piece was featured as part of the PwC Family Business Survey and has been reproduced with their permission.
-Find out more about the survey and their services to family business here
+This piece was featured as part of the PwC Family Business Survey and has been reproduced with their permission.
+Find out more about the survey here.